 Enrichment Summer School for Incoming TK/K - 8th Grades

 Enrichment Summer School is organized and provided by Los Gatos Saratoga Community Education and Recreation (LGS Recreation).
 Enrichment classes for Incoming TK - 3rd Graders are typically held in the morning at one of our elementary schools, and classes for Incoming 4th - 8th Graders are held in the morning at another one of our elementary schools.
 This program is fee-based, but scholarships may be available.
 Registration is first come, first served and handled via LGS Recreation.
 Class offerings are posted in early spring on the LGS Recreation website and many classes fill up quickly.
 Afternoon camps are also available via LGS Recreation.

 Academic Summer School for Incoming 1st-8th Grades

 Saratoga Union School District offers academic summer school for students in Incoming 1st-8th Grades.
 These classes are offered to a limited number of students on an invitation-only basis.
 Students must be recommended by their classroom teacher(s) in order to be invited to this program.
-Invitations are usually sent to families in March and participating families must agree to miss no more than 2 days of class.
+Invitations are usually sent to families in March/April and participating families must agree to miss no more than 2 days of class.
 The academic summer school program is offered at no-cost, and there is usually a waiting list.